 To rig it up, you just secure it to stakes — it’s designed to protect gardens from critters, but it can help with toddlers too. 🙂

-One other option is to use a giant pet gate ($36) to block the whole thing off — this is a little more expensive, but more durable.
-My daughter Alice used to toddle back there and eat dirt by the fistfuls, which made me completely insane.
+One other option is to use a giant pet gate (~$34) to block the whole thing off — this is a tiny bit more expensive, but much more durable.
+My daughter Alice used to toddle around behind our deck and eat dirt by the fistfuls, which drove me completely insane.
 This gate also kept our dog from rolling around in the dirt and tracking it back into the house.

-Having a deck when you have young kids is a whole ‘nother story; they can also turn even the most calm and collected parent into a nervous wreck.
+Having a deck when you have young kids is a whole ‘nother story, though; it can also turn even the most calm and collected parent into a nervous wreck.

 There are some (albeit imperfect) ways to help make your deck more family-friendly:

 First of all, kids should never be on decks alone, especially if you’re high up.
 Remember that littles can climb up on stools and chairs and easily hop over the railing.
-You’ll need to keep the entrance locked up like no other, especially if you are high up.
+You’ll need to keep the entrance locked up like no other, especially if you’re elevated.

 For your deck balustrade, you can use Deck Guard (~$18) from KidKushion to keep kiddos from squeezing in between the slats.